jeffswt/unprettysoup/README.md

 If none of the other matches work for you, define a function that takes an element as its only argument.
 The function should return `true` if the argument matches, and `false`otherwise.

-Here’s a function that returns `true` if a tag defines the “class” attribute but doesn’t define the “id” attribute:
+Here's a function that returns `true` if a tag defines the "class" attribute but doesn't define the "id" attribute:

 ```C++
 #include <functional>